 You can find similar controls and indicators on different palettes in LabVIEW.
 For example, the Cancel button located on the Boolean subpalette of the System palette is similar to the Cancel button located on the Boolean subpalette of the Silver palette.

 Many front panel objects have a high-color appearance.
 Set the monitor to display at least 16-bit color for optimal appearance of the objects.

 The controls and indicators located on the Silver and Modern palette also have corresponding low-color objects.
 Use the controls and indicators located on the Classic palette to create VIs for low-color monitor settings.

 Use the system controls and indicators on the System palette in dialog boxes you create.
 The system controls and indicators are designed specifically for use in dialog boxes.
 These controls differ from those that appear on the front panel only in terms of appearance.
 These controls appear in the colors you have set up for the system.

 The system controls change appearance depending on which platform you run the VI.
 When you run the VI on a different platform, the system controls adapt their color and appearance to match the standard dialog box controls for that platform.

 Numeric controls and indicators are the simplest way to enter and display numeric data.
 You can resize these front panel objects horizontally to accommodate more digits.
-Change the value of a numeric control using any of the following ways:

 When you type a new value into a numeric control or indicator, the Enter button appears on the toolbar to remind you that the new value replaces the old value only when you press the <Enter> key, click outside the digital display window, or click the Enter button.
 While the VI is running, LabVIEW waits until you perform one of these actions to interpret the new values.
 For example, while changing a value in the digital display to 135, you do not want the VI to receive the values 1 and 13 before 135.